AnirudhyaDas/CODSOFT-TITANIC-SURVIVAL-PREDICTION/README.md

 ## Objective:
 - Understand the Dataset & cleanup.
 - Build a strong classification model to predict whether the passenger survives or not.
-- Also fine-tune the hyperparameters & compare the evaluation metrics of various classification algorithms.